cmc-labo/sidekick-ai/README.md

 After the summary appears, a Q&A input is shown at the bottom of the panel:

-1. Type a question about the current page (e.g. *この実験の具体的な条件は？*)
+1. Type a question about the current page (e.g. *What are the specific conditions of this experiment?*)
 2. Press **Enter** or click **↑**
-3. The answer streams in, grounded strictly in the page content
+3. The answer streams in, grounded strictly in the page content, in the selected output language
 4. Continue asking — the last 4 turns are kept as conversation context

 ### History